Angina is a pain or

 Can I prevent angina?

-Some medications can also be used to help
+can also be used to help prevent angina episodes.

 How is angina diagnosed and treated?

-Your doctor may be able to diagnose whether you have angina
+Your doctor may be able to tell whether you have angina

 from the symptoms that you describe.

-Alternatively, they may want to carry out a health check or send you for some tests.
+Alternatively, they may want to carry out a health check or send you for some tests such as an ECG, coronary

-healthy lifestyle is a very important part of your
+your symptoms and is also a very important part of your

 Everyday life with angina